 In Arco, the closest town, there’s a KOA campground on the main road going to the park.
 KOA’s are good dependable campgrounds so it is a good second pick to the park campground.
 KOA’s generally have clean sites and nice amenities.
 Another campground in Arco is Mountain View RV Park and Restaurant.
 Unfortunately, I don’t know anything about it other than it has a 4.2 rating on Google.

 When I was researching the area and looking for camping around Craters of the Moon, I came across a place called Honey’s Park.
-From what I can tell, it’s a vacant lot and the owner allows people to camp on for free.
+From what I can tell, it’s a vacant lot and the owner allows people to camp there for free.
 There’s a website to contact him but he doesn’t accept reservations.

 For food and supplies, there’s a grocery store and a Family Dollar.
 The day we left, we ate at Pickle’s Place and had one of the best breakfasts we’ve had on the road.
-It’s still one of my favorites.

 How Much Time Do You Need at Craters of the Moon?